pfnegrini/install-opencv/README.md

 is a 2.4 branch, but no 3.0 branch.
 Tags seem to be the preferred method of organizing releases.

+If something breaks when executing code with the OpenCV master branch then try again another day.
+I have had times where something that worked would segfault the JVM which was happening down in the C++ code.
+All part of being on the cutting edge.

 * [2_4_9_0](https://github.com/sgjava/install-opencv/tree/2_4_9_0)
 * [3_0_0_0](https://github.com/sgjava/install-opencv/tree/3_0_0_0)